NSTechBytes/FinalShot/README.md

 SavePath=C:\Users\You\Pictures\shot.png
 ; 1 = include cursor, 0 = no cursor
 ShowCursor=1
+; 1 = show notification with preview, 0 = no notification
+ShowNotification=1
 ; JPEG quality (only if SavePath ends in .jpg/.jpeg) JpgQuality=85
 ; Predefined region (for -ps):